-Roth IRAs Have More Investing Options
+1. Roth IRAs Have More Investing Options

-You Have Control Over Your Investments
+2. You Have Control Over Your Investments

-With a Roth IRA, you have more control over your investment options.
-You can decide when to buy, sell, and move your investments with a Roth IRA.
-You do not typically have these types of options when you invest in a 401k retirement plan.
-With a 401k retirement plan, you are limited to the types of investments or mutual funds that are offered by your company’s 401k retirement plan and the investment company that runs the plan for your employer.
-You also can be charged hidden fees by your 401k plan.
+With a 401(k), you are limited to the types of investments or mutual funds that are offered by your company’s plan and by the investment company that runs the plan for your employer.
+You also can be charged hidden fees.
 You have complete control over a Roth IRA.
 You are able to decide which types of investments to participate in and change your decisions at any time you see fit to do so.
 You can decide which brokerage to use and what fees you are comfortable paying.

-A Roth IRA Shifts And Reduces Taxes
+3. A Roth IRA Shifts and Reduces Taxes

-Roth IRAs provide investors with the ability to withdraw not only their contributions but also their earnings, interest, and dividends tax free in retirement.
-401k retirement plans are a tax deferred retirement plan where investors will pay taxes on their withdrawals in retirement at their tax rate at that time.
-While 401k contributions withdraw total taxable income when the money is invested, investors could ultimately pay a higher amount of taxes in retirement if they are in a higher tax bracket later in life.
-A direct rollover of investments from a 401k retirement plan to a Roth IRA can help save on taxes if your tax rate increases throughout your lifetime.
-A direct 401k rollover into a Roth IRA provides investors with several benefits that they can take advantage of.
-A 401k rollover into a Roth IRA allows investors to have more control over their investments while giving them more investing options with the benefits of a Roth IRA’s tax free withdrawals in retirement.
+While 401(k) contributions reduce total taxable income when the money is invested, investors could ultimately pay a higher amount of taxes in retirement if they are in a higher tax bracket later in life.
+A direct rollover of investments from a 401(k) retirement plan to a Roth IRA can help save on taxes if your tax rate increases throughout your lifetime.